mastcu/SerialEM/ReadMe.txt

-NavFileTypeDlg.cpp   To select whether an acquired file will be montage NavImportDlg.cpp     To import a tiff file as a Navigator map RefPolicyDlg.cpp     To set policies for which gain references to use ThreeChoiceBox.cpp   To provide an option box with intelligible choices
+NavFileTypeDlg.cpp   To select whether an acquired file will be montage NavImportDlg.cpp     To import a tiff file as a Navigator map RefPolicyDlg.cpp     To set policies for which gain references to use StepAndAdjustIS.dlg  To set conditions for adjusting image shifts used for
+                        Multiple Records
+ThreeChoiceBox.cpp   To provide an option box with intelligible choices
                         instead of yes-No-Cancel
 TSBackupDlg.cpp      To select a section to back up to in a tilt series